I Made Vanilla Sugar 3 Ways – Which Recipe is Best?

 NOTE: You can certainly use just one bean instead, but I prefer to use two (1 bean per cup).
 It speeds up the process so I can enjoy delicious homemade vanilla sugar faster than normal!

-How to Make Vanilla Sugar with Whole Beans
+How to Make Vanilla Sugar with Fresh Vanilla Bean

 - Add the sugar to your jar.